rfitzhugh/terraform-associate/objectives/02-terraform-purpose.md

 *   To switch workspaces, use `terraform workspace select`
 *   The name of the current workspace can be interpolated using `${terraform.workspace}` formatting

-A common use for multiple workspaces is to create a parallel, distinct copy of a set of infrastructure in order to test a set of changes before modifying the main production infrastructure (e.g. dev, staging, prod workspaces within a single module).
+A common use for multiple workspaces is to create a parallel, distinct copy of a set of infrastructure in order to test a set of changes before modifying the main production infrastructure (e.g., dev, staging, prod workspaces within a single module).

 ## Operator Confidence

 Easily repeatable operations and a planning phase to allow users to ensure the actions taken by Terraform do not cause disruption in their environment.
-Upon issuing the `terraform apply` command, the user will be prompted to review the proposed changes and must affirm the changes or else Terraform will not apply the proposed plan.
+Upon issuing the `terraform apply` command, the user will be prompted to review the proposed changes and must affirm the changes, or else Terraform will not apply the proposed plan.